SahilK-027/FYLE-MTS1-Journey-2024/README.md

 - 26 June → `/employees/export`

-This initiative closed the loop on the overall migration effort, aligning all Expense Management APIs under the Platform ecosystem for greater uniformity and ease of integration.
+This initiative closed the loop on the overall migration effort, aligning all Expense Management APIs under the Platform ecosystem for greater uniformity and easier integration.

 ## 🔹 C1-app My Reports Page AngularJS → Angular Migration (1st July 2025) (Initiative 9)
 After multiple API migrations, this was my first Angular migration initiative, where I owned the entire process end-to-end.